petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes/adding-a-custom-layout-and-view-to-distributor-application.md

 So far you've added all the fields and picklists Delectable Bonsai needs for following KYC policies, complying with AML laws, and weighing the prospective value of each application.

 Now Delectable Bonsai needs a way to store evaluation notes and relate them to specific applications.
-This is where object relationships come in.
+For this, you'll use object relationships.

 Next: [Defining Relationships](../defining-relationships.md)